-- Telling Our Stories Our Stolen Generations (Faye Clayton) - Give Nothing to Racism - Video transcript Aunty Faye Clayton (Appendix 1) - Irony worksheet (Appendix 2) - Exploring the use of irony example answers (Appendix 4).
+- Telling Our Stories Fay Clayton-Moseley.

+- Give Nothing to Racism.

+- Video transcript Aunty Fay Clayton-Moseley (Appendix 1).

+- Irony worksheet (Appendix 2).

+- Exploring the use of irony example answers (Appendix 3).
-- Introduce unit and facilitate whole class discussion to refresh students' prior knowledge of the Stolen Generations and cultural safety in the classroom.

-- Watch video: Telling Our Stories Our Stolen Generations (Faye Clayton).

-- Facilitate whole class discussion in response to the video and the information it provides about:

-- Aunty Faye Clayton as an Aboriginal Elder
+- Introduce unit and facilitate whole class discussion to refresh students' prior knowledge of the Stolen Generations and cultural safety in the classroom. - Watch video: Telling Our Stories Our Stolen Generations (Fay Clayton-Moseley). - · Facilitate whole class discussion in response to the video and the information it provides about: - Aunty Fay Clayton-Moseley as an Aboriginal Elder. - The Stolen Generations. - Colonisation. - Reconciliation.

-- the Stolen Generations

-- colonisation

-- reconciliation.

-- Introduce the term irony to students and collaborate to form a definition of the term. - Facilitate whole class read-through of irony worksheet (Appendix 2). - Watch video: Give Nothing to Racism. - Facilitate whole class discussion in response to the video and how irony is used to enhance meaning. - Students revisit Aunty Faye's interview by reading through the video transcript (Appendix 1). - Create a whiteboard summary recording students' responses to the following guestions: - Where does the use of irony appear in the transcript? - Why is it ironic? - How does it enhance meaning in the text? - Use example answers (Appendix 4) as a guide. - Students write a nomination to recommend Aunty Faye Clayton as a candidate for a local award (Appendix 3).
+- Introduce the term irony to students and collaborate to form a definition of the term. - Facilitate whole class read-through of irony worksheet (Appendix 2). - Watch video: Give Nothing to Racism. - · Facilitate whole class discussion in response to the video and how irony is used to enhance meaning. - Students revisit Aunty Fay interview by reading through the video transcript (Appendix 1). - Create a whiteboard summary recording students' responses to the following questions: - Where does the use of irony appear in the transcript? - Why is it ironic? - How does it enhance meaning in the text? - Use example answers (Appendix 3) as a guide. - Students write a nomination to recommend Aunty Fay Clayton-Moseley as a candidate for a local award (Appendix 3).

-- Facilitate whole class discussion to explore: - how Aunty Faye Clayton might feel or react to receiving such a nomination - the importance of recognising community leaders and positive role models.
+- Facilitate whole class discussion to explore: - How Aunty Fay Clayton-Moseley might feel or react to receiving such a nomination. - The importance of recognising community leaders and positive role models.